sddsd2332/MEK-1.12.2-v10/README.md

 In order to practice the GUI effect of MEK’s final factory, GUI modifications have been made to all factories now.

 The machine part of the recipe is still not finished!!!

-But I don’t have time to update now

-If anyone needs it, you can download it

 # Mekanism for Minecraft 1.12 #